There are 6 varieties of wild salmon in Alaska. They are very different in taste and price.

 Usually weight from 2 to 5 lb.

 6. Dog salmon (Chum) is pinky pale in color.
-Mostly used for pet food or smoking.
-It is excellent for smoked jerky.
+Mostly used for pet food, but it is excellent for smoking.
 Caviar is the best (eggs are big).

 Weight from 3 to 10 lb.
 Those named above are the only wild salmon from Alaska.